ricktaylor/btpu/draft-taylor-btpu.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Transfer Number:
-: The numeric identifier of the Transfer that is cancelled, encoded as a 32-bit unsigned integer in network byte order.
+: The numeric identifier of the [active](#transfer-liveness) Transfer that is cancelled, encoded as a 32-bit unsigned integer in network byte order.

 The Transfer Cancel Message has no additional content, and hence has a fixed length of 4 octets.

-A Transfer Cancel Message SHOULD NOT be sent before a [Transfer Start Message](#transfer-start-message), or after a [Transfer End Message](#transfer-end-message) with the same Transfer number.
-A peer that receives a Transfer Cancel Message with a transfer number that does not match an [active Transfer](#transfer-liveness) MUST ignore the Message.
+A peer that receives a Transfer Cancel Message with a Transfer Number field value that does not match the numeric identifier of an [active](#transfer-liveness) Transfer MUST ignore the Message.

 ## Definite Padding Message